JorgeGiovannetti/GioBoyAdvance/README.md

 ### Building
 The project can be built automatically`*` by running `python tools.py build` or manually through your IDE with the previously generated project/solution file.

-> Building on Windows requires adding MSBuild to PATH
+> Building on Windows from the tools script requires adding MSBuild to PATH